 This review focuses entirely on software that helps you during your fantasy football draft.
 But of course that’s not the only type of fantasy football software on the market.

 If you’re looking for software that emulates real (paper-based) fantasy draft boards for your entire league to track the draft, you’ll want to look elsewhere.
 The draft software I’m reviewing in this article is strictly for helping you make picks during your live fantasy draft.

-If you’re seeking software that can help you prepare for a live draft, you’re likely looking for a draft kit.
+If you’re seeking software that can help you prepare for a live draft, you’re likely looking for a fantasy football draft kit.
 Draft kits are tool suites designed to help you research and plan for your draft.
 Check out my Ultimate Draft Kit review for more info.

 The 4 Factors You Must Consider Before Buying Draft Software